Mālama Awāwa O Kula

 The Kula Fire Restoration Project: Regenerating the burned lands of Pōhakuokalā, Kula.

-In August 2023, approximately 230 acres of the Waiakoa watershed in Upper Kula, including over 23 homes and dozens of structures and a thick forest of invasive Australian Black Wattle trees, burned to the ground.
-This historic wildfire took place inside a steep valley referred to as Pōhakuokalā in higher elevations, and Pūlehu in lower elevations.
+In August 2023, approximately 303 acres of the Waiakoa watershed in Upper Kula (including over 23 homes, dozens of other structures, and a thick forest of invasive Australian Black Wattle trees) burned to the ground.
+This historic wildfire primarily took place inside a steep valley referred to as Pōhakuokalā in higher elevations, and Pūlehu in lower elevations.

-According to historical record, this invasive tree-dominated landscape was once one of the most biodiverse native habitats on the slopes of pre-contact Haleakalā.
-A critical source of fresh groundwater and a food source for endangered native species, this area–a montane, mesic forest once hosting a convergence of both windward and leeward species–is in need of our support now more than ever.
+A critical source of fresh groundwater and food for endangered native species, this mesic forest once hosted a convergence of both windward and leeward species – as well as its own unique species – and is in need of our support now more than ever.

 The people living in this watershed have seen the health of the land decline over decades, and in the aftermath of the wildfire, are eager to restore vitality to the place they call home.
-This region is equally important for our neighbors down stream: the waters that flow through our gulches feed Keālia Pond and the South Maui wetlands – home to endangered species.

-This critical watershed has been seriously destabilized and is now at risk in the aftermath of the wildfire.
-Neighbors immediately joined together to commit to the recovery and long-term stewardship of this special place.
-The Kula Community Watershed Alliance was founded by those stewards to “Mālama Awāwa O Kula” – nurture the valleys and gulches of Kula.
+Waiakoa watershed has been destabilized and is now at risk in the aftermath of the wildfire.
+After the fire, neighbors immediately joined together to commit to the recovery and long-term stewardship of this special place.

 Together, the Kula Community Watershed Alliance strives to stabilize, protect, restore, and maintain the burned areas and beyond.

 Learn more about the Kula Fire Restoration Project, which is guided by a group of subject matter experts, below.
+You can also explore our commitment to and work to reduce invasive species (fire fuels) here.

 • Our first step is to safely set a healthy foundation to build from.
 Plants are our greatest land stabilzers, but we are beginning with a fire-scorched disturbed landscape–the fireʻs intensity combined with soil dehydration prior to the fire has left us with completely sterile soil without structure or organic matter–a fine, dry powder.